apsaint/Minishell/README.md

 # DAY 03 #
 	- Initialization of builtin cd and echo (IN PROGRESS)
-	- Implementation of builtin of env (IN PROGRESS)
+	- Implementation of builtin of env (DONE)
 	- Leak checks (DONE)

 # DAY 04 #